 In 2006, the project expanded to include 15 smaller colorful felines.
 Each sculpture is cast in the same shape but painted by a different local artist.
 The cats all have unique stories displayed on plaques in Spanish below the name of the artist.
 The sculptures are feline depictions of women.

-Although oil painting and sculpture were Tejada’s primary mediums, his work includes drawings, photography, and audio-visual.
+Oil painting and sculpture were Tejada’s primary mediums, but his work includes drawings, photography, and audio-visual.
 Tejada learned his fresco technique from Luis Ignacio Gómez Jaramillo, his teacher at the University of Bogotá who learned Renaissance technique while studying with Diego Rivera in Mexico.

 I was invited to a neighborhood celebration by a friendly waiter I met the first day in Cali.
 The party was at a small hotel in the San Antonio neighborhood – a unique evening with a fun mixed crowd of people I’ll always remember!